Apr-11-16. By Paul Arnold

-Timo von Bargen is Open Innovation Manager at Clariant, a world leader in specialty chemicals, who have been leveraging open innovation with the aim of speeding up time to market of existing innovation projects and identifying new business opportunities.
+Timo von Bargen is Open Innovation Manager at Clariant, a world leading specialty chemicals company, who have been leveraging open innovation with the aim of speeding up time to market of existing innovation projects and identifying new business opportunities.

 Dec-18-15.
 By Paul Arnold